csijcs/snakepipes/README.rst

 Installation
 -------------

-Begin by logging into the server and entering the terminal environment.
+Begin by logging into harris server and entering the terminal environment.

 First initialize conda in your environment with: